TYPO3GmbH/content-typo3-universe/resources/markdown/privacy-policy.md

 The basis for the processing of data is Art.
 6 Sect.
 1 lit. b GDPR, which permits the processing of data for the fulfilment of a contract or for pre-contractual actions.

-### Stripe
+### Payment services

+We integrate payment services of third-party companies on our website.
+When you make a purchase from us, your payment data (e.g. name, payment amount, bank account details, credit card number) are processed by the payment service provider for the purpose of payment processing.
+For these transactions, the respective contractual and data protection provisions of the respective providers apply.
+The use of the payment service providers is based on Art.
+6(1)(b) GDPR (contract processing) and in the interest of a smooth, convenient, and secure payment transaction (Art.
+6(1)(f) GDPR).
+Insofar as your consent is requested for certain actions, Art.
+6(1)(a) GDPR is the legal basis for data processing; consent may be revoked at any time for the future.

+We use the following payment services / payment service providers within the scope of this website:

+**PayPal**

+The provider of this payment service is PayPal (Europe) S.à.r.l. et Cie, S.C.A., 22-24 Boulevard Royal, L-2449 Luxembourg (hereinafter "PayPal").

+Data transmission to the US is based on the Standard Contractual Clauses (SCC) of the European Commission.
+Details can be found here: https://www.paypal.com/de/webapps/mpp/ua/pocpsa-full.

+Details can be found in PayPal’s privacy policy: https://www.paypal.com/de/webapps/mpp/ua/privacy-full.

+**Stripe**

+In addition to payment services, we use Stripe as a merchandise management system, e.g. for billing, reminders, etc....

-Among other services, we offer payment processing via Stripe on this website.
-The provider for customers within the EU is Stripe Payments Europe, Ltd.,1 Grand Canal Street Lower, Grand Canal Dock, Dublin, Ireland (hereinafter referred to as “Stripe”).
+The provider for customers within the EU is Stripe Payments Europe, Ltd,1 Grand Canal Street Lower, Grand Canal Dock, Dublin, Ireland (hereinafter “Stripe”).

-When you make a payment using Stripe, your payment data are forwarded to Stripe via an interface on our website so that the payment can be processed.
-For details about this process, please consult Stripe’s Data Protection Policy under the following link: https://stripe.com/de/privacy.

-Your data are transferred to Stripe on the basis of Art.
-6 Sect.
-1 lit. b GDPR (contract management) as well as based on our legitimate interest in the use of dependable and secure payment processes (Art.
-6 Sect.
-1 lit. f GDPR).

-### PayPal

-Among other options, we offer payment via PayPal on this website.
-The provider of this payment processing service is PayPal (Europe) S.à.r.l. et Cie, S.C.A., 22-24 Boulevard Royal, L-2449 Luxembourg (hereinafter referred to as “PayPal”).

-If you choose payment via PayPal, we will share the payment information you enter with PayPal.

-The legal basis for the sharing of your data with PayPal is Art.
-6 Sect.
-1 lit. a GDPR (consent) as well as Art.
-6 Sect.
-1 lit. b GDPR (processing for the fulfilment of a contract).
-You have the option to at any time revoke your consent to the processing of your data.
-Such a revocation shall not have any impact on the effectiveness of data processing transactions that occurred in the past.
+Data transmission to the US is based on the Standard Contractual Clauses (SCC) of the European Commission.
+Details can be found here: https://stripe.com/de/privacy and https://stripe.com/de/guides/general-data-protection-regulation.

+Details can be found in Stripe’s Privacy Policy at the following link: https://stripe.com/de/privacy.

 ### Evaluation reminder